codeamt/Deep-Learning-AI/1 Neural Networks and Deep Learning/README.md

 In the first course of deeplearning.ai, Andrew Ng provides a thoughtful introduction to the foundational concepts of deep learning.

-Deep learning, a subsect of Machine Learning, denotes the regressive process of learning the appropriate co-efficients ("the weights") and bias values (together, the parameters) for multi-dimensional inputs (meaning, featurized x values - say, a record of houses and respective features, like number of bedrooms, bathrooms, windows, etc., for those houses) and uses these learned variables to architect a schematic formula (a model) that predicts outputs (y values, sometimes also multi-dimensional, but following the example, say the market price) for those inputs with a freakishly high level of accuracy.
+Deep learning, a subsect of Machine Learning, denotes the regressive process of learning the appropriate co-efficients ("the weights") and bias values (together, "the parameters") for multi-dimensional inputs (meaning, featurized x values - say, a record of houses and respective features, like number of bedrooms, bathrooms, windows, etc., for those houses) and uses these learned parameters to architect a schematic formula (a model) that predicts outputs (y values, sometimes also multi-dimensional, but following the example, say the market price) for those inputs with a freakishly high level of accuracy.

 We start off basic in the first week, unpacking how logistic regression, gradient descent and cost calculation work for a single training example (e.g., a single house-to-price mapping) and move outward to apply these processes for some (n) number of training examples (e.g., ALL the houses, all in one loop).